PipableAI/pipable-open-source/pipableAI/README.md

 ## About

-Pipable is a Python package that simplifies the process of querying a PostgreSQL database.
-It provides a high-level interface for connecting to a remote PostgreSQL server, generating and executing natural language-based data search queries mapped to SQL queries using a language model.
+Pipable is a Python package that simplifies the process of querying a database.
+It provides a high-level interface for connecting to a remote database server, generating and executing natural language-based data search queries mapped to database queries using a language model.

-## Features
+## Current Features

 - **Natural Language Queries**: Express database queries in plain English.
 - **PostgreSQL Integration**: Seamlessly connects to PostgreSQL databases.